PrincipatoG/Conformal-Prediction-for-Hierarchical-Data/README.md

 sbatch launcher.sh
 ```

->📋 This code is based on SLURM, thus the files launcher.sh and run.sh shall be modified to corresponds to your own computational ressources.
+>📋 This code is based on SLURM, thus require adequate computational ressources (typically a Linux high performance computing environment).
+The files launcher.sh and run.sh shall be modified to corresponds to your own computational ressources.

 ## Evaluation

-To evaluate the performances of the different approaches, run this command:
+To evaluate the performances of the complete experiment for the different approaches, run this command:

 ```
 sbatch eval.sh
 ```

->📋  The outputs of ./R/gather.R are used to obtain the Monte-Carlo estimates described in the article and ./R/LaTeX_Table.R converts the result into the LaTeX presented in the article.
+>📋 The outputs are, among other things, the figures and two .txt files containing the LaTeX code used to reconstruct the tables.

 ## Results